Thousands of monkeypox cases have been diagnosed in the United States over the last few months, including a small number in the Rochester area.

 Antiviral medications such as tecovirimat (TPOXX) may be prescribed to patients who have weakened immune systems or other reasons for increased risk of becoming severely ill.

-Otherwise, most methods of treating monkeypox focus on symptom relief.
-Advice from the World Health Organization encourages people with monkeypox to take care of their rash while they are isolating.
+Otherwise, most methods of treating mpox focus on symptom relief.
+Advice from the World Health Organization encourages people with mpox to take care of their rash while they are isolating.
 This means:

-There is a monkeypox vaccine available that prevents infection.
+There is an mpox vaccine available that prevents infection.
 Eligible adults ages 18 and older will need to have two doses administered four weeks apart.
-The Monroe County Department of Public Health is offering monkeypox vaccination clinics.

-Most people with monkeypox will recover fully in 2-4 weeks and do not require medical treatment.
+Most people with mpox will recover fully in 2-4 weeks and do not require medical treatment.

-If you believe you may have exposed others to monkeypox, they should be told to contact their primary care provider.
+If you believe you may have exposed others to mpox, they should be told to contact their primary care provider.